Tour with Sir Antonio Pappano and Maria Dueñas

 Programme

 If last year’s tour with Antonio Pappano had a strong American component, this year’s definitely has a Spanish theme: joined by Spanish violinist Maria Dueñas, the Orchestra will perform Lalo’s Symphonie Espagnole in four Spanish cities – Valencia (11 November), Madrid (13 November), Zaragoza (14 November) and Seville (16 November).
 The programme also features Dvorak’s Slavonic Dances op.
-46 and, following their Spanish stint, the COE will travel to Ferrara (18 November), Berlin (20 November) and Eisenstadt (22 November).
+46 and, following their Spanish concerts, the COE will travel to Ferrara (18 November), Berlin (20 November) and Eisenstadt (22 November).
 As always, our concert in Eisenstadt will be broadcast live on medici.tv.

 María Dueñas